 - 2 large poblano peppers (read notes for substitutions)

 - 1 cup Mexican crema (or sour cream)

 - 1 bunch cilantro

 - 1 garlic clove

-- Put the poblano peppers in a blender, add cilantro, the garlic clove and cream.
+- Place the peppers in a blender along with cilantro, garlic, and cream.

-- Add 1/2 cup of chicken stock or hot water and blend until you get a creamy and homogeneous sauce.
+- Add chicken stock and blend until smooth.

-- Simmer for 5 minutes uncovered or until the sauce thickens.
+- Cook for 5 minutes stirring from time to time until the sauce thickens.
 Turn off the heat and set aside.

 - Cook pasta as instructed in the package.